-- 1. To ensure that all resolutions passed by the RDKS Board, NCRD Board, RDBN Board and direction given by the RBA Committee or CAO Advisory Group in relation to the Project are carried out, and to report thereon to interested parties. - 2.
+- 1. To ensure that all resolutions passed by the RBA Committee or Steering Committee in relation to the Project are carried out, and to report thereon to interested parties. - 2.
 To be available to the parties to the MOU for the purpose of answering enquiries and providing information and reports, as required. - 3.
-To ensure that all RDKS bylaws, policies, and procedures applicable to the Project are properly adhered to. - 4.
+To ensure that all policies, and procedures applicable to the Project are properly adhered to. - 4.
 To plan, direct, co-ordinate, administer and supervise the day-to-day administrative activities related to the Project. - 5.
 To be a member of the Northwest BC Resource Benefits Alliance Negotiating Team. - 6.
 To organize and attend Project meetings, including RBA Committee meetings, CAO Advisory Group meetings, and Steering Committee meetings. - 7.
 To prepare or supervise replies to public enquiries and to deal with all correspondence regarding the Project. - 8.
 To compile, prepare, document, review and make recommendations regarding the Project Budget. - 9.
-To make recommendations to the RDKS CAO regarding approval of financial and operating transactions applicable to the Project, as outlined in the RDKS Administrative Policies and Procedures Manual. - 10.
+To make recommendations to the RBA and Steering Committees regarding approval of financial and operating transactions applicable to the Project. - 10.
 To prepare reports and maintain such records and information as may be necessary to perform this function. - 11.
-To exercise such other powers, and carry out additional related tasks and functions, as may be assigned by the RDKS CAO. - 12.
+To exercise such other powers, and carry out additional related tasks and functions, as may be assigned by the RBA and Steering Committees. - 12.
 To handle procurement and management of consultants in relation to the Project.